EdgarHernandez1234/AutoRoboticArms/Hardware/README.md

 ### Sprint 2: Shifting Left and writing my tests early
 - Using pytest to write a test harness
 - Working on Boundary Value Analysis and spatial fuzzing
+- Added Safety operating bounds on arm to not overextend and damage arm